sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2-sol.md

 ## Identify which species show an association to colorectal cancer patients

-Colorectal carcinoma (CRC) is among the three most common cancers with more than 1.2 million new cases and about 600,000 deaths per year worldwide.
-If CRC is diagnosed early, when it is still localized, the 5-year survival rate is > 80%, but decreases to < 10% for late diagnosis of metastasized cancer.
-With the data that we just dowloaded, we can check if there is any association between specific bacterial species and CRC patients.

-- How would you study and estimate these associations?
-How would you identify which species are associated to cancer?
-Which kind of test can you use?
 - Try to apply a t-test or a Wilcoxon test to your data.

     <details>